ccxt/ccxt/CONTRIBUTING.md

 #### Derived Exchange Classes

+**MAKE SURE YOUR CODE PASSES ALL SYNTAX CHECKS BY RUNNING npm run build**

 Below are key notes on how to keep the JS code transpileable.

 If you see a `[TypeError] Cannot read property '1' of null` exception or any other transpilation error when you `npm run build`, check if your code satisifes the following rules: